 - Stricturing Crohn’s Disease, in which there is scarring and fibrosis of the intestine leading to obstruction with crampy abdominal pain; and

-- Fistulizing Crohn’s in which abnormal channels or tracts form between adjacent loops of bowel, or even between bowel and the skin.
+- Fistulizing Crohn’s is which abnormal channels or tracts form between adjacent loops of the bowel or even between the bowel and the skin.
 Oftentimes, the three types co-exist to some extent.

 Treating Crohn’s Disease

 There is no known cure for Crohn’s disease.
 Medical treatment —anti-inflammatory medications (5ASA products) , antibiotics, corticosteroids, immune system suppressors, and biologic therapies — can control your symptoms and limit any complications.
 Sometimes, medications result in long-term remission of the disease.
 Many Crohn’s disease sufferers can return to normal lives.